megahomyak/megahomyak.github.io/things_to_get_off_my_head.md

 * What to do in life if you are underpowered
 * Why trusting is a big mistake [will it be really that abstract?
 The topics I need to cover: you shouldn't trust an informational resource (a person or other entity) just because "they *X*", you must require proof and this proof should be really, really good; the second topic is about that you shouldn't trust with your time, personal information and stuff alike - treat strangers like strangers.
 As far as they haven't done anything that is *surely* resource-consuming, you shouldn't do anything back to them that consumes your resources (and in any situation, you shouldn't invest much more resources than the other party, resource spendings must grow gradually on one side after another)]
 * The definition of the term "successful" [it equals to "having your work highly valued"]
+* How to form opinions about people [the main idea: you only form opinions about people by how they treat you, not anyhow else, or you have a high chance of forming the wrong opinion]

 Topics to bring up in a more generic fashion:
 * Why looking like a child will make people treat you like one no matter your age